 Personalized Banking Experiences

 Being on the cloud means being able to optimize and innovate at incredible speeds.
-With automatic updates, members are always using the latest and greatest version of the software, making time-consuming and stressful upgrades a relic of the past.
+With automatic updates, users are always using the latest and greatest version of the software, making time-consuming and stressful upgrades a relic of the past.
 And with 61 percent of consumers preferring a better digital experience from their financial institution over the most competitive rates, real-time delivery is more important than ever.
-Imagine a member wants to temporarily turn a credit or debit card off.
+Imagine a user wants to temporarily turn a credit or debit card off.
 Instead of calling up or visiting his branch, he can do so at lightning speed from his mobile device connected to our always-on cloud.
 There is similar ease with making deposits via remote capture.
-And personal dashboards provide instant access to important information, served up just the way the member wants.
-Being on the cloud means providing members with the solutions they need exactly when they need them.
+And personal dashboards provide instant access to important information, served up just the way the user wants.
+Being on the cloud means providing users with the solutions they need exactly when they need them.

 Safety and Security

 Moving at breathtaking speed doesn’t have to mean compromising one’s financial security.
 Cloud-integrated machine-learning technologies are able to quickly detect and prevent suspicious behavior through data analytics and threat intelligence.
 Additionally, automated delivery pipelines allow for real-time responses to new and evolving digital threats, while strong encryption keeps sensitive information protected on the cloud, on a mobile device, and all the places in between.